About Westwind School Division

 The mission of Westwind School Division is to foster engaging and student-centred learning environments that will inspire each student to strive for personal excellence and allow all learners to thrive.

-Our values guide our behaviour, structure our operations and shape our Division strategies.
-For every decision we make, we will hold ourselves accountable to these values, and ask:
+Our mission, vision, and values guide our behaviour, structure our operations and shape our Division strategies.
+For every decision we make, we will hold ourselves accountable and ask: